Palestinian Village Leagues: Contemporary assessments

 A 1983 report by the United States Department of State described the Village Leagues as a "rural-based quasi-political organisation," to whom the Israeli government wished to "transfer patronage and authority from elected and established Palestinian nationalist leaders whom Israel objects to as being supporters of the Palestine Liberation Organization."
 The report further stated that "Israel is likely to continue its efforts to contain and reshape the politics of the West Bank and Gaza through the acquisition of land for settlement, official subsidization of population growth in existing settlements and political support for the Village Leagues."

 John Drysdale of The Straits Times argued in 1982 that the Israeli government was operating on several assumptions: that the Palestinian mayors were being threatened by the PLO into a radical nationalist stance, that the Village Leagues more accurately represented the majority views of Palestinians, that radicalised nationalist Palestinians feared a loss of influence if partial autonomy was granted to the Palestinian Territories under the Camp David Accords negotiated with Egypt, and that a peaceful semi-autonomous Palestinian territory would have to include both Palestinians and Israeli settlers.
-Charles D. Smith of San Diego State University argued that opinion polling reflected widespread support for the PLO among Palestinians, saying that "if a West Bank leadership independent of the P.L.O. does emerge, it will still reflect nationalistic hopes for a state without Israeli settlers."
+In a 1983 interview with Al HaMishmar, former spokesperson of the Military Governorate Zvi Bar'el claimed that "when Prof Milson arrived in the West Bank as a consultant he considered himself the standard bearer of the anti-Dayanist policy.
+He argued that Dayan, with his non-intervention policy, had in effect created the PLO...
+[Milson's policy] destroyed the political infrastructure which he considered PLO-dominated, ruled out any dialogue with it and now boasts of doing away with the PLO in the territories."